interrogator/corpkit/rst_docs/corpkit.concordancing.rst

 Like interrogation results, concordances are stored as Pandas DataFrames.

-You can edit concordance lines using the func:`~corpkit.interrogation.Concordance.edit` method.
+You can edit concordance lines using the :func:`~corpkit.interrogation.Concordance.edit` method.
 You can use this method to keep or remove entries or subcorpora matching regular expressions or lists.

 .. code-block:: python